knative/docs/install/getting-started-knative-app.md

     It can take a few seconds for Knative to scale up your application and return a response.

-You've deployed your first application using Knative!
+You've succesfully deployed your first application using Knative!

 ## Cleaning up